gmansillo/Firedrive/README.md

 ## About

-**Simple File Manager** is a Joomla! component for creating private user areas and for organizing documents in safe download centers.
-It's very easy to use and to configure.
+**Simple File Manager** is a Joomla!&trade; lightweight component for easily creating safe and responsive download centers where to easily share public and private documents.
+It's very easy to install and configure.

 There are dozens of nice document managers for Joomla already out there, but they are either not responsive, not flexible enough, not so user-friendly, and have a lot of heavy and unuseful functionalities.

-Simple's main goal is to provide a simple, lightweight, responsive and safe component to easily share documents on your website.
 It's important to understand that one of the main intentions of SFM is to **keep the workflow as simple as possible:** if you need advanced features (often not expected to be in a document manager) please seriously think about using another component.

 If you're still not convinced, take a look to this lightning video tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E